rtrlib/python-binding/docs/index.rst

 enables the maintenance of router keys.
 Router keys are required to deploy BGPSEC.

-Since this is a work in progress currently only basic validation against one cache is supported.
+Currently only basic validation against one cache is supported.

 Installation
 ------------

 Requirements
 ''''''''''''''
 - python 2.7 or python 3